The Fair at Sorochyntsi: Act 3

-On a street, as a result of the superstitious confusion of the previous scene, Cherevik and Kum are being chased by the Gypsy and some lads.
+[On a street, as a result of the superstitious confusion of the previous scene, Cherevik and Kum are being chased by the Gypsy and some lads.
 The latter accuse the two older men of stealing a mare, and tie them up.
-Gritsko enters, extracting a promise from Cherevik to have the wedding to Parasya the next day, and the two older men are released.
+Gritsko enters, extracting a promise from Cherevik to have the wedding to Parasya the next day, and the two older men are released.]

+Alone, Gritsko falls asleep and has a dream involving witches and devils.
+They are dispelled by church bells.